rubocop/ruby-style-guide/README.md

     string[/text (grp)/, 1] = 'replace'  # string => 'text replace'
     ```

-* Use non capturing groups when you don't use captured result of parenthesis.
+* Use non-capturing groups when you don't use captured result of parentheses.

     ```Ruby
     /(first|second)/   # bad